ray-project/ray/doc/source/rllib-training.rst

 Log Verbosity
 ~~~~~~~~~~~~~

 You can control the trainer log level via the ``"log_level"`` flag.
 Valid values are "DEBUG", "INFO", "WARN" (default), and "ERROR".
 This can be used to increase or decrease the verbosity of internal logging.
-You can also use the ``--info`` and ``--debug`` flags.
+You can also use the ``-v`` and ``-vv`` flags.
 For example, the following two commands are about equivalent:

 .. code-block:: bash